- Open Source CEO by Bill Kerr

 ROUNDTABLE š

-After the bunch of comments and praise we received on last weekās edition: So, What Does A Chief Of Staff Actually Do, we decided to do a unfiltered version of one of questions in the interview.
+After the bunch of comments and praise we received on last weekās edition: So, What Does A Chief Of Staff Actually Do, we decided to do an unfiltered version of one of the questions in the interview.
 We're keeping it real this round, going straight to the Chiefs of Staff for the uncut version of how they measure success in their roles.
 Hereās what they told us.

 When you say āeverythingāā¦?

-Max Kausman - COS at Chronicle
+Max Kausman, COS at Chronicle

 For me, success hinges on three main factors.
 The amount of 'founders' time' saved, enabling them to concentrate on their 'Zone of Genius'āfor example, designing the product visionāinstead of spending time on other topics.